-2.1 Problem Description
+1.3 Problem Description

-Data access can be accomplished via various mechanisms among which queries are one of the most widely used mechanisms many of which include the use of existing IHE profiles.
-Enabling data access using queries has to address the following challenges:
+- 160 Data access can be accomplished via various mechanisms among which queries are one of the most widely used mechanisms.
+IHE profiles support many of these queries.
+Enabling data access using queries has to address the following challenges: - Queries within and across enterprises - Queries accessing individual patient data and queries accessing population data - Support for multiple data models based on the type of data being accessed such as clinical data and patient demographic data - Securing the data being exchanged (both query requests and query responses)

-- Queries within and across enterprises - Queries accessing individual patient data and queries accessing population data - Support for multiple data models based on the type of data being accessed such as clinical data, provider data, and patient demographic data. - Storage of data in multiple applications - Securing the data being exchanged (both query inputs and query outputs)
+A single integration profile typically does not address all of the outlined challenges above, however a framework of modular, substitutable, interoperable integration profiles shows how

-A single integration profile typically does not address all of the outlined challenges above, however a framework of modular, substitutable, interoperable integration profiles shows how IHE enables data access for a wide variety of use cases and can reduce integration costs by encouraging standards based integration both within and across enterprises.
+170 IHE enables data access for a wide variety of use cases and can reduce integration costs by encouraging standards based integration both within and across enterprises.
 This is further discussed in the scope statement.

-2.2 Scope
+1.4 Scope